 Finding the best terms - part I

 Adthena crawls your website text, menus, etc. for as many words or phrases as possible.
 This extremely long list will contain a lot of irrelevant phrases such as ‘contact us’, ‘view basket’, etc. as well as the important words that we are looking for.
-To improve this list we remove every term that according to Google, has 10 or fewer searches per month.

 For every term on the list that has volume we check if you are showing an ad, if so Adthena records which competitors were showing an ad alongside you.
 The process above is then followed by crawling each of their websites to add any new words or phrases to the list.
 The new terms are checked to see if you appear and which competitors are appearing... and on it goes recursively.
 Note that this is not a one off process, we are continually checking sites for changes and new words and phrases to add to the list.